M-Nitsche/BeeWatch/README.md

 The the following plots of the two best models we trained are shown to support argumentation why we choose one model over the other.
 Model 1 = with artificial data (19.5%); Model 2 = second hyp. tuning
-As seen in the charts below Model 2 outperformed Model 1 overall except for precision.
+As seen in the charts below, Model 2 outperformed Model 1 overall except for precision.
 However as seen in the table above Model 1 did better on our (small) test set.
 In order to come to a final decision we did a descriptive analysis of the performance of both models  on a video which contained clips from various flowers and perspectives.
-This lead to chose Model 2 over Model 1.
+This lead us to chose Model 2 over Model 1.

 <p float="center">
   <img src="doku_resources/preci.png" width="300" />